 A RENEWED VISION: These illustrations imagine how Sidney might use sustainable green infrastructure to mitigate flooding.
-Our renewed vision needs to consider:
+Our renewed vision considered:

 How should vacant land be transformed?